Vidushi S. Neergheen

 Department of Health Sciences and Centre for Biomedical and Biomaterials Research

-Dr Vidushi Neergheen-Bhujun is a senior lecturer since 2014 in the Department of Health Sciences and ANDI Centre for Biomedical and Biomaterials Research at the Faculty of Science of the University of Mauritius.
+Dr Vidushi Neergheen-Bhujun is an Associate Professor since April 2019 in the Department of Health Sciences and ANDI Centre for Biomedical and Biomaterials Research at the Faculty of Science of the University of Mauritius.
 She graduated with a PhD in Biosciences in 2008.
 Vidushi has research interest centered on the cancer chemopreventive effects of bioactive extracts derived from food and medicinal plants indigenous to Mauritius.
 This emerging field of cancer prevention, through natural agents, is a preemptive approach to eliminate cells that may become cancerous, an appealing strategy for stemming the tide against cancer.
-It nevertheless requires thatthe targeted mechanisms of these agents be understood.
 Vidushi is determined at finding locally optimised solutions for the prevention and management of cancer, an intensifying problem on the African continent, including Mauritius.

 Vidushi has constantly endeavoured to integrate her scientific knowledge and apply her research insights for human benefit.
 In this context, she has served for several years on the Board of Directors of the Junior Chamber International Mauritius, an international non-governmental organisation (NGO) and Women in Networking (WIN) Ltd.